MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 ## How do I fit into this?

 My involvement in our software developers graduate programme has evolved with time.
-It started as a part time volunteer who rolled up their sleeves to help improve the experience for a specific participant that wasn't having such a great time.
-With time it's evolved to be a fulltime dedicated role where I look after the programme across three cities.
-In this post I would like to share some of the insights I've gained over the last few years around how to run a graduate programme for software developers better.
+It started as me being a part time volunteer that wanted to improve the experience for a specific participant.
+With time it's evolved to be a fulltime role where I look after the programme across three cities with about 30 participants at any one time.
+In this post I would like to share some of the insights I've gained over the last few years around how to run a graduate programme for software developers better as well as the lessons we've learned on this journey.

 ## Why do we have a graduate programme